Are you confused about which object storage provider to choose for your next project?

 How to Use

-After signing up to DigitalOcean, start by creating your first project, if you haven’t already done it.
+After signing up for a DigitalOcean account, start by creating your first project, if you haven’t already done it.

 Creating Bucket & Uploading